How to wear the weather?

 The textiles form a collection of weather data: visual recordings of a drizzly day or even a monsoon, imprinted on textile.
 Each unique cloth is accompanied with its actual precipitation data of location, time and weather conditions.

 The process is documented in a book, responds to the increase in precipitation intensity due to climate change using collaborative projects in fashion as one of the messengers.
-Made by Rain is an ongoing project.

 Research book made for the context of my textiles.
 This self-published book is a record of process, inspiration and research to results of the project Made by Rain.
 Browse book